EternityForest/AnyoneCanDoIt/MathELI5.md

 This is an example of exponential decay, as every step, the difference between input and output is reduced by the speed factor.

 In real life, if our time steps are not perfectly even, we will need more complicated math to account for this fact.

+## Division

+### Relation to Multiplication

+Multiplying by 1/x  is the same as dividing by x.

+But division by a variable does not produce a linear plot.

+12 divided by 6 is 2.
+12/3 is 4.
+When we have half the divisor,
+we get half the output.
+It seems like this should result in a linear chart, to someone (like me!). without a real understanding of math.

+But if one plots 1/x on a graph, the result is not linear.
+I don't know why, but not knowing about it wasted my time on a programmer problem one time, so I'm writing it down!

+### Negative numbers

+5/-1 is -5.
+I don't think I've ever seen division by a negative in real life.

+### Division by zero

+This is not usually a thing that can be done, except in some wierd algebra thing where you figure out a result indirectly, maybe.

+Computers will generate NaN, not a number, infinity, or just raise an error.
+Whenever you are dividing by X, where X is the product of some kind of algorithms, be sure it will not ever be zero, if you don't want your system to crash.